Sidra20870/GameDevelopment829-Spring2022/assign02/Game3 Maze Game/Readme.md

 13. Add scripts for target the goal and move the character.
 14. Add Animation in character.
 15. Run the game using the play button.

+## 👤 CHARACTERS:
+Only one character to play this game using third person strategy.
+## 🗺 LOCATIONS
+In this game we have only 1 type of location that is the world to make with a glass walls and change the walls by upgrading the level of the game.
+## 🏆 LEVELS / MISSIONS
+There is only 2 levels of the game
+<b> Level 1 </b>
+📦 OBJECTS
+Abc

+ASSETS (no need to write anything on this heading.)
+Here is where you will include all of the assets needed as well as brief descriptions.
+🎨 ART
+abc
+🏃‍ ANIMATION
+abc